prisma-labs/graphql-framework-experiment/README.md

 ### `schema.ts` | `schema/*`

+Optional.
 Schema contains your GraphQL type definitions.
 It can be a single module or folder of modules.
 Multiple instances of module/folder-modules throughout your source tree is supported.

 In dev mode schema modules are synchronously found and imported at server boot time.
 At build time however static imports for all schema modules are inlined for boot performance.

-### `context.ts`

-Context contains the definition of the context object that will be made available to all your GraphQL resolvers.
-There can only be at most a single `context.ts` file in your source tree.
-If you do not provide one, a defualt will be, findable in `.pumpkins`.

 ### `app.ts`

+Optional.
 App contains the entrypoint to your service, the place where it boots.
 There can only be at most a single `app.ts` in your source tree.
-If you do not provide one, a default will be, findable in `.pumpkins`.

 ##### Aliases